This content is from the Refugee Health Bulletin, a weekly email from the Washington State Department of Health's Refugee Health Program.

 The Northwest Health Law Advocates provides this summary of the current laws, policies and government actions that apply in Washington State and are relevant to non-citizens’ access to healthcare.

 The UNHCR Resettlement Handbook offers resettlement management and policy guidance to UNHCR staff, and is a key reference tool for resettlement states and NGOs on global resettlement policy and practice.
-First released in 1997, the Resettlement Handbook was fully revised in 2011.
+First released in 1997, the Resettlement Handbook was fully revised in 2011, with updates to country chapters as recently as 2018.

 CDC information about VFR travel.
 A traveler categorized as a VFR is an immigrant, ethnically and racially distinct from the majority population of the country of residence (a higher-income country), who returns to his or her home country (lower-income country) to visit friends or relatives.